ibid-11962/Checkers-AI/README.md

 # Checkers AI

-This is a Java program that plays checkers using a heuristic-based negamax with alpha-beta pruning.
+This is a Java program that plays checkers using a heuristic-based negamax search with alpha-beta pruning.

 # Set Up